How is eLocked breaking the carbon cycle?

 The carbon cycle is a natural process where carbon atoms move between the atmosphere, oceans, land, and living organisms.
 The world‘s natural systems, such as oceans, forests, and peatlands, absorb CO2 to support the growth of biomass, and release it when the biomass decomposes or is combusted.

-Biochar Carbon Removal (BCR) uses pyrolysis, an oxygen-free thermal decomposition process that turns organic residues into gasses, liquids, and almost pure, solid carbon: biochar.
+Pyrolysis is an oxygen-free thermal decomposition process that turns organic residues into gasses, liquids, and almost pure, solid carbon.

-If securely stored, the carbon from waste biomass will be “locked” in biochar, and the point of CO2 release is moved indefinitely into the future!
+If securely stored, the carbon from waste biomass will be “locked”, and the point of CO2 release is moved indefinitely into the future!

-ecoLocked’s technology is unlocking concrete as the permanent carbon sink for biochar.
-In concrete, we combine long-term carbon sequestration with the functional use of biochar as a material.
-With ecoLocked Materials®, we sequester on average 250kg of CO2 with each m3 of concrete that is poured.
+eLocked’s technology is unlocking concrete as the permanent carbon sink for s.
+In concrete, we combine long-term carbon sequestration with the functional use of c as a material.
+With ecoLocked Materials®, we sequester on average 200kg of CO2 with each m3 of concrete that is poured.

 Voilà: the carbon cycle is hacked!